john-light/validity-rollups/validity_rollups_on_bitcoin.md

 Giving bitcoin full nodes the ability to verify a validity proof is an obvious change that is needed to support validity rollups, since validity proofs are an essential part of how validity rollups work.
 For this component, whoever writes the code to enable validity proof verification in bitcoin will need to make some decisions about the types of rollups they want to enable.
 Implementing the ability to verify proofs of more complex programs will enable rollups with more capabilities (e.g. more expressive smart contracts, like Rootstock or Stacks) while simpler proofs would enable rollups with fewer capabilities (e.g. simple payments and limited opcodes, like Liquid or bitcoin).

+Less obvious is the need for recursive covenants, at least in the Del Bonis bitcoin rollup design.
 Recursive covenants are a type of smart contract that restricts the type of script that satoshis can be sent to once they are spent.
 Del Bonis uses recursive covenenants to ensure that satoshis that are locked in a rollup script and haven't been withdrawn by their owner yet remain in the script from one rollup state update to the next.
 Once the owner of satoshis on the rollup confirms a valid withdrawal transaction on the rollup, then they can exit the recursive covenant script with their satoshis to the Layer 1 withdrawal address they specified.

 Recursive covenants are a change to Script that has long been considered by the bitcoin community.
 As of February 2022, Dave Harding reports that, "I believe the last time the merits of allowing recursive covenants was discussed at length on this list, not a single person replied to say that they were opposed to the idea."[90]
 However there are currently no specific proposals that have achieved broad consensus among the bitcoin developer community to implement recursive covenants.
+There are proposals such as BIP-118 and BIP-119 that enable more limited covenants, but these do not have the recursion property needed to ensure that UTXOs sent to the rollup remain in the rollup until their owner is ready to withdraw them back to the bitcoin mainchain.[91, 92]

-The OP_EVAL and PUSHSCRIPT opcodes are nice-to-haves that reduce the size of the rollup script in some areas, reducing the amount of blockspace used and therefore making rollups cheaper to use, all else being equal.
-Increasing or removing the stack element size limit is another nice-to-have that makes rollups cheaper to use, in this case by increasing the number of transactions that can fit into each rollup state update, thereby enabling the cost of the rollup update to be shared by a larger number of transactions.
+Del Bonis identifies the OP_EVAL and PUSHSCRIPT opcodes as nice-to-haves that reduce the size of the rollup script in some areas, reducing the amount of blockspace used and therefore making rollups cheaper to use, all else being equal.
+Increasing or removing the stack element size limit are another nice-to-have that he identifies as making rollups cheaper to use, in this case by increasing the number of transactions that can fit into each rollup state update, thereby enabling the cost of the rollup update to be shared by a larger number of transactions.[89]

 The Del Bonis rollup design is one way to build validity rollups on bitcoin, but not the only way.
 For example, it would be possible to add an extension block to bitcoin with custom logic that supports the creation of specific or arbitrary rollup designs.
 In his post, Del Bonis discusses several alternative ways that rollups could be built on bitcoin, either as minor tweaks to his more detailed design or using entirely different mechanisms for ensuring the security of funds held in the rollup.
-Rather than add direct support for the opcodes needed, support for validity rollup primitives could be implemented in Simplicity using Jets, for example.[91]
+Rather than add direct support for the opcodes needed, support for validity rollup primitives could be implemented in Simplicity using Jets, for example.[93]

+The Elements sidechain project (and the Liquid blockchain that is based on Elements) does not yet have support for the validity proofs needed to support a validity rollup, but it does have support for recursive covenants.[94, 95] Implementing support for validity proofs in Elements, along with some of the other changes Del Bonis identified as nice to have, could therefore be a path to testing a validity rollup protocol that is ultimately intended to be deployed to bitcoin.

-What is clear is that it is possible to build validity rollups on bitcoin.
-Some implementations would be more technically difficult to achieve than others, but even with the simpler implementations proposed, bitcoin users stand to gain significant scaling benefits and potentially privacy and other desirable functionality as well.
+What is clear is that it is that with some changes it would be possible to build validity rollups on bitcoin.
+Some designs would be more technically difficult to implement than others, but even with the simpler implementations proposed, bitcoin users stand to gain significant scaling benefits and potentially more privacy and other desirable functionality as well.

 ## Section 6.
 The costs and risks of validity rollups

 While the benefits validity rollups can bring to bitcoin in terms of enabling increased transaction throughput, better transaction privacy, and greater flexibility in the ways satoshis can be encumbered all sound good on paper, these benefits are not without cost or risk.
-In addition to the usual costs (developer review time, user testing time, etc) and risks (chain split, BTC price decrease, etc) associated with software updates and bitcoin consensus changes in particular, rollups have their own unique costs and risks that need to be considered.
-This section will examine the most obvious costs and risks uncovered while preparing this report, though others may exist or come up in the future that are not coverd here.
+In addition to the usual costs (developer review time, user testing time, etc) and risks (chain split, BTC price decrease, etc) associated with bitcoin software updates and consensus changes in particular, validity rollups have their own unique costs and risks that need to be considered.

+This section will examine the costs and risks uncovered while preparing this report, though others may exist or emerge in the future that are not covered here.
+The significance of the costs and risks associated with bitcoin validity rollups largely depends on the implementation details.
+In some cases the risks examined here are theoretical as opposed to known or proven risks.
+The theoretical risks are noted where applicable, and included for completeness and to prompt further research into their actual potential for harm.

 ### 6.1 Increased bandwidth and storage costs